Board of Aldermen Meeting Minutes

 Approval of Minutes:

-The board reviewed the regular and closed session minutes from April 15, 2025.
-Langston moved and Cutler seconded to approve the minutes.
+The board reviewed the regular session minutes from July 15, 2025.
+Langston moved and Edmunds seconded to approve the minutes.
 The motion carried by a unanimous vote.

 Bills: